FAQ

 Does it really work?

 The core engine works.
 Calendar integration works.
 Live countdown on your lock screen works.
-The question is: does the "window reveal" moment feel accurate?
+Travel-time math accounts for real traffic via Google Maps.

 Privacy & Security